 Unless another medicine was prescribed, you may take acetaminophen, ibuprofen, or naproxen to help relieve pain and swelling.
 If needed, stronger pain medicines may be prescribed.
-Take all medicines as directed.
+Take all medicines as directed by your provider.

 Ice the bruised area to help reduce pain and swelling.
-Wrap an ice pack or ice cubes in a plastic bag in a thin towel.
-Apply the cold pack to the bruised area for 20 minutes every 1 to 2 hours the first day.
-Continue this 3 to 4 times a day until the pain and swelling goes away.
+To make an ice pack, place ice cubes in a plastic bag that seals at the top.
+Wrap the bag in a thin towel.
+On the first day, apply the cold pack to the bruised area for 20 minutes every 1 to 2 hours.
+Then, use an ice pack 3 to 4 times a day until the pain and swelling goes away.

 If walking causes pain, use crutches or a walker until you can walk without pain.
 These items can be rented at most drugstores and medical or orthopedic supply stores.

-If your injury is keeping you from moving around or caring for yourself correctly, you may qualify for services such as home healthcare.
-Check with your doctor and insurance company to see if this type of care is covered.
+If your injury is keeping you from moving around or caring for yourself correctly, you may qualify for services, such as home healthcare.
+Check with your healthcare provider and insurance company to see if this type of care is covered by your plan.

 Increased pain, bruising, or swelling near the injured area

 Decreased ability to bear weight on the injured side